-The Writing Center is the part of the Learning Center that advises students from all disciplines on writing projects.
+The Writing Studio is the part of the Learning Center that advises students from all disciplines on writing projects.
 The center is located in room 105 of the Egan Library, just down the hall from the main Learning Center room.
 Click here to schedule an appointment online or just come in!

 Who we are

 We are a team of strong writers who have been trained to help you become a better writer.
 We aim to be attentive, supportive, and helpful and are genuinely interested in what you have to say.

 What we do

 We discuss your writing with you.
 After all, we think that's what writers need most—readers who are interested in their writing and who want to respond to it.
 We hope you will visit us often, with anything from your biology paper to the poem you wrote last night.
 You are also welcome to come see us if you're working on a scholarship application letter, a BLA portfolio, or a story of your own.